icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

-1)  Select the strain2 and click on Calibrate (see figure 31)
+1)  Select the strain2 and click on Acquire (see figure 31)